Fene-87/Hello-World/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 To get a local copy up and running, follow these steps.
+Go to github https://github.com/Fene-87 and into the Hello-Wolrd repository.
+Clone the repository into your local repository.

 ### Prerequisites